SchoolOfCode/workshop_tdd_2021/README.md

 ### 🎫 Ticket 1 - Setup

 Install Vitest as a dev dependency.
 If you need a refresher, search online for how to install Vitest and how to have it run your tests.

+### 🎫 Ticket 2 - Single letters

+1. Write a new test that checks whether `calculateScrabbleScore` correctly calculates the score for the word `A`.
+   - Once you've written the test, run the tests with Vitest.
+   - The test you wrote should fail at first.
+This is because you wrote the test before writing the code to make it pass.
+   - This is the "red" stage in the TDD cycle (red -> green -> refactor)
+2. Now add the smallest amount of code you can to the `calculateScrabbleScore` function.
+Make it return the right score for the word "A" to pass the failing test.
+   - Once you've updated the implementation, run the tests again.
+   - This time the test should pass (if your implementation is correct).
+   - This is the "green" stage in the TDD cycle (red -> green -> refactor)
+3. Look over the code.
+Make changes to simplify or improve it if you can.
+When you're done with changes, run the tests again.
+This checks that your changes didn't break anything.
+   - This is the "refactor" stage in the TDD cycle (red -> green -> refactor)
+4. Now repeat steps 1-3 for the remaining single letter words (i.e. `B`, `C`, `D` and so forth up to and including `Z`).
+   - **Optional:** Writing all these tests might feel repetitive.
+You could try using Vitest's `test.each` method ([docs](https://vitest.dev/api/#test-each)) to avoid repeating code.
+Look at the `.each` examples to see how it works.
+Try using it in your tests.
+If you spend too much time on `.each`, just write the tests without it, even if you repeat code.

+**Remember the discipline of writing the minimal amount of code to meet the current requirements.** Your implementation should only handle single letter words by the end of this ticket.